 I’m not entirely sure if this place fits into the ruin bar culture.
 It was much fancier and trendier than the other bars I visited.
 It was like being in a “real” bar.
 However, I was taken there as part of a ruin bar tour, and, regardless, I love this place.
 You walk into the courtyard and are greeted by a tree with a red-eyed robot attached to it.
 It looks like a Transformer is about to attack you.
 There are two main rooms: one red, the other blue.
 They play a lot of dance music, and this place fills up towards the end of the night.

 Grandio is a ruin bar and hostel in one.
-It’s famous for its outdoor, tree filled courtyard but is mostly filled with travelers and people on bar crawls due to the fact that is also a hostel.
+It’s famous for its outdoor, tree-filled courtyard but is mostly filled with travelers and people on bar crawls due to the fact that it’s also a hostel.
 This is a good place to start your night and meet other travelers.
 However, during the day you can find locals relaxing here with a drink in the garden.

 Budapest may sell itself on history and thermal baths, but the ruin bars are by far the most unique thing about this city.
-I wish I had known about them ages ago, or at least during my trip to Budapest last year.
+I wish I’d known about them ages ago, or at least during my trip to Budapest last year.
 (Maybe there was a reason Tourism Budapest neglected to tell me about them?
-Hmmmmmm)
+Hmmmmmm.)

 Even if you don’t drink, come spend time at these ruin bars.
-They are a funky way to see a popular and totally unique aspect of life in Budapest.
-It’s easy to chat up the locals here and, at the very least, it’s like coming to an alternative art show.
+They’re a funky way to see a popular and totally unique aspect of life in Budapest.
+It’s easy to chat up the locals here, and, at the very least, it’s like coming to an alternative art show.